 - When there is nothing left to write about – stop.
 I usually know it’s time to stop when I start thinking of things to write about.
 The idea isn’t to think it all through, it’s to just let it all out.
 Allow the thoughts and emotions to flow freely.
 The moment we start directing our thoughts is the moment we’re finished this exercise.

 What you do with the writing when you’re done is totally up to you.
 Sometimes I read through what I’ve written and other times I just put it away.
-Most times I walk away from this exercise feeling much more calm than before.
+Most times I walk away from this exercise feeling much calmer than before.
 On this journey from scattered to sane, acknowledging these feelings is important.
-Honoring them is important.
+Honouring them is important.
 Finding our way through them – that’s our destination!
 We’ll get there.
 I know we will.